thayton/thayton.github.io/_drafts/getting-amazon-ratings-for-library-books-with-javascript.md

 > catalogue and look up the reviews for each book on Amazon to see which book is the best rated.
 > Of course, doing this manually is tedious and repetitive which is usually a sign that it should be
 > automated.

+In a nutshell: the extension let's us quickly see what top rated books are available at the local library for a given keyword.

 Here's a screenshot of the extension in action: